At a glance

 - Country: UK, cafe and deli

 Ripeness decides everything, because the fig is mostly water held in sugar.
-A fig at its peak is soft to the point of collapse and floods the bread the moment it is cut, so the slices go on thin and the goat's cheese goes against the loaf first as a waterproof wall, its fat sealing the crumb so the juice cannot turn the bread to a sweet swamp before lunch.
-Out of season the trick is fig jam instead, a thin restrained smear that brings the honeyed note without the moisture.
-Too much fig and the sandwich is a sugary mess that bleeds through the bag; too little and the cheese sits there sour and lonely with nothing to soften it.
-A firm aged goat's cheese can be sliced rather than spread, which trades the chalky tang for a drier, sharper bite and changes the sandwich underneath you.
+A fig at its peak is soft to the point of collapse and floods the bread the moment it is cut, so the slices go on thin and the goat's cheese goes against the loaf first, its fat sealing the crumb so the juice cannot turn the bread to a sweet swamp before lunch.
+Out of season the substitute is fig jam, a thin restrained smear that brings the honeyed note without the moisture.
+A firm aged goat's cheese can be sliced rather than spread, which trades the chalky tang for a drier, sharper bite.
+Honey deepens the sweet side, a turn of black pepper or a few leaves of rocket cuts against it, and a scatter of toasted walnut gives the teeth the one dry, bitter crack that the soft build otherwise lacks.

 Chèvre, Figs, and the Southern Table